amnh/HackTheSolarSystem/CODE_OF_CONDUCT.md

-# American Museum of Natural History - Hack the Deep Code of Conduct
+# American Museum of Natural History - Hack the Solar System Code of Conduct

 ## 0. Following the Rules